+Executive summary

-T Siemens Digital Industries Software Machine health check: automating maintenance How the industrial IoT facilitates predictive maintenance Executive summary The sci-fi-sounding, near-magical benefits promised by industrial Internet of Things (IoT) advocates are fast becoming a reality, and one place they're taking hold is industrial industries.
+The sci-fi-sounding, near-magical benefits promised by Industrial Internet of Things (IoT) advocates are fast becoming a reality, and one place they're taking hold is on the plant floor for maintaining equipment.
 The transition is bringing unheard of capabilities, including autonomous maintenance in which the system essentially determines and carries out all aspects of maintenance.

-An IoT-based predictive maintenance solution streamlines the move from previous maintenance methods by connecting factory assets and provides a central view of machine performance and health.
-In addition, predictive maintenance grasp the outputs of maintenance tasks, allowing them to make informed decisions that support operational and business needs.
-Abstract Industrial IoT-based maintenance systems can reduce downtime to near zero, eliminate unnecessary maintenance and the need to stock expensive replacement components, and shorten the time required to identify the root cause of asset failures.
+Siemens' MindSphere is an IoT operating system that streamlines the move from previous maintenance methods by connecting factory assets and providing a central view of machine performance and health.
+In addition, using MindSphere enables manufacturers to grasp the outputs of maintenance tasks, allowing them to make informed decisions that support manufacturers' operational and business needs.

+Abstract

+Industrial IoT-based maintenance systems can reduce downtime to near zero, eliminate unnecessary maintenance and the need to stock expensive replacement components, and shorten the time required to identify the root cause of machine failures.
 At a higher level, they help industrial organizations boost asset availability while also infusing greater automation into the process.
-The latest approach, dubbed prescriptive maintenance, solves the age-old problem of ensuring plants operate efficiently and productively.
+Put simply, the latest approach, dubbed prescriptive maintenance, solves the age-old problem of ensuring plants operate efficiently and productively.

 From a financial perspective, there is a dire need to shift to more effective maintenance practices.

-Recent research from PTC calculates the cost of downtime in automobile manufacturing can cost \$1.3 million per hour, while the ARC Advisory Group estimates the cost of unplanned downtime is 10 times that of planned downtime.
-However, even as most companies are generally aware of what's possible with an Industrial IoT-based approach to maintenance, the question remains for most: How do I transition from my current maintenance routine to an IoT-based approach as quickly and inexpensively as possible?
+Recent research from PTC calculates the cost of downtime in automobile manufacturing at up to \$1.3 million per hour, while the ARC Advisory Group estimates the cost of unplanned downtime is 10 times that of planned downtime.

+However, even as most manufacturers are generally aware of what's possible with an Industrial IoT-based approach to maintenance, the question remains for most: How do I transition from my current maintenance routine to an IoT-based approach as quickly and inexpensively as possible?
-(Source: PTC)

-(Source: ARC Advisory Group)

 Figure 1.
 Unplanned downtime is a significant driver of maintenance costs.